RobSmithDev/NeuralNetworkGA1/README.md

 With the current configuration and topology, by the 950th generation 2/3 of the lifeforms survive.

 I have included data for the network after I left it running over night (it reached 17120 generations)

+I plan to use this project as a starting point for experiment 2, which will be more complex

 -----------------------------------------------------------------------------
 I found the following resources useful and inspirational while creating this: